ct-js/docs.ctjs.rocks/docs/enumerations.md

 ![](./images/enumerations_example.png)

-If you are using JavaScript, TypeScript, or CoffeeScript in your project, the values of enumerations will be accessible as `YourEnumerationName.VariantName`, like in the enumeration editor.
+If you are using JavaScript, TypeScript, or Civet in your project, the values of enumerations will be accessible as `YourEnumerationName.VariantName`, like in the enumeration editor.
 For Catnip, a special block in the Properties category is created for each enumeration in your Project.

 ## Mapping Enumerations Back